 What health information will be used?

-Your health information may be accessed (used) for this research study by Spectrum Health, the Principal Investigator, and their representatives.
-Include if applicable: The study team may also include students who are approved to perform research activities at Spectrum Health.
+Your health information may be accessed (used) for this research study by Corewell Health, the Principal Investigator, and their representatives.
+Include if applicable: The study team may also include students who are approved to perform research activities at Corewell Health.

 To collect study data, we will need access (see) to your identifiable health information in your medical records.
 (Include any other applicable HIPAA protected source documents(s) which will be accessed to collect the study data, e.g., medical insurance records, billing records, etc.)